-As modified at the Ohrid meeting on 26 May 2011
+As adopted by EPRA members at the plenary meeting on 20 May 2021

 The European Platform of Regulatory Authorities (hereafter referred to as the EPRA) was set up in April 1995 in Malta.